Enrico Celeghin: Career

-Como

 Following a year-long loan spell with the club, Celeghin moved to Como permanently in June 2019.

 On 9 August 2021 he went to Renate on loan.

 On 18 January 2023 he went to Triestina on loan.
+Celeghin returned to Triestina on a permanent basis with a two-year contract in August 2023.

+On 14 August 2024, Celeghin signed a two-season contract with Giugliano.